Skip to Content

 What to Serve with Mexican Picadillo?

-Complete the meal by pairing one of these tasty sides with picadillo con papas.
+Complete the meal by pairing picadillo con papas a warm bowl of fideo (Mexican noodle soup) or one of these tasty sides:

-• Refrigerate Store the leftovers in an airtight container.
-They will keep for up to 4-5 days, making this meal perfect for meal prep.
+• Refrigerate: Store the leftovers in an airtight container for 3-5 days, perfect for meal prep.

-• Freeze Let the dish cool and transfer leftovers to a freezer-safe container or bag.
-Picadillo con papas freezes for up to 3 months.
+• Freeze: Let the dish cool and transfer the mixture to a freezer-safe container or bag.
+Picadillo con papas freezes for 2-3 months.

-• Reheat Warm the leftovers on the stovetop or in the microwave.
+• Reheat: Warm the leftovers on the stovetop for the best results.

-• Repurpose Use the leftovers to fill tacos, picadillo soup, or quesadillas.
+• Repurpose: Use the leftover ground beef mixture as a filling for tacos, picadillo soup, or quesadillas.
 You can remove the potatoes and use the filling to make chile rellenos.

 Frequently Asked Questions